rust-lang/prev.rust-lang.org/community.md

 [The Rust Blog][rust_blog] is where the Rust team makes announcements about major developments.

-The Rust community has an [*unofficial* subreddit][reddit] where virtually everything happening in the Rust community is discussed.
+Nearly everything happening in Rust is discussed on the unofficial subreddit, [/r/rust][reddit].
 It abides by the [official code of conduct][reddit_coc].

 We also have a [Twitter][twitter] account.